 April 25th

 After two days of touring the countryside and walking the city streets, we took it easy today with a stroll along Galway Bay on "The Prom," a 1.8 mile promenade.
-You'll see from the pictures that the tide was out and the clouds had moved back in, but this did not deter folks from walking The Prom or the wild swimmers.
+You'll see from the pictures that the tide was out and the clouds had moved back in, but this did not deter folks from walking The Prom or the wild swimmers from taking a dip.

 We stopped and watched a woman walk without hesitation into the bay to enjoy a swim.
 I turned to a couple sitting nearby and said, "Did you see that?" and they giggled and said they'd been sitting there an hour and she was probably the eighth swimmer they counted so far.
 We had a lovely and lively conversation with this Irish couple about our age.
 It was a delightful hour.
 They recommended a pub in Dublin not far from where we're staying.
 They know the musicians playing next Saturday and said we'd really enjoy the music.
 The guy told me to tell Gavin, the barkeep, that Anto sent me and that I might get a free pint from him.